adzerk/ah/doc/ah.1.md

   * <$APPDIR>`/.ah/env`:
     This file contains the name of the current default environment, as set by the `env` command.

-  * <$APPDIR>`/.ah/launch/inline_policies.sh`:
-    A script that runs as a child of `ah launch` (so has access to all of the environment variables used to configure the env) which may print a sequence of JSON objects (separated by optional whitespace) to <stdout>.
-These JSON objects are statements that will be added to the env role's inline policy.
-    Each statment must be of the form {"Effect": "Allow", "Action": [...]} (see `launch` above).

-    **Note**: If this file does not exist it is assumed that the role's inline policy will be managed externally and **ah** will not update it when running `ah launch` on an env that already exists.

 ## BASH COMPLETION